Working with Minors

 IF A VALID WORK PERMIT IS NOT PROVIDED, THE MINOR CANNOT WORK AND MUST BE SENT HOME.

-In California, there are two options for work permits:
+In California, there are two options for entertainment work permits (Entertainment Industry Only):

-For first-time registrants, there is a one-time temporary 10-day work permit that the parent or guardian can get online with a same-day turnaround time.
+1. For first-time registrants, there is a one-time 10-day work permit that parents or guardians can obtain online with a same-day turnaround time.
 This permit costs $50.

-For more information and instructions on how to apply for an entertainment work permit for minors, please visit the relevant page on the California Department of Industrial Relations website.
+For more information and instructions on applying for an entertainment work permit for minors in California, please visit the relevant page on the California Department of Industrial Relations website.
 Please reach out to an OOTB Account Manager to get more information on work permits in other states.

 Coogan Trust Account